Retail & FMCG

 Operate

-• Better decisions through store-level context.
+• Better decisions from store-level context

 Retail workflow example

-From principal email to protected margin.
+From supplier price file to protected margin.

 Moment